 Safer behaviour, safer people

-WCM is the continuous improvement system we use in our manufacturing sites.
-It’s implemented through a structured, step-by-step approach that drives extensive involvement by our employees and a set of rigorous behaviours.
-WCM’s safety pillar is built on behaviour-based safety principles.
-We’ve made sure these are well-defined and articulated as they’re the non-negotiable foundations of the way we work.
-Using these company-wide foundations, sites develop tailored plans that drive continuous improvement at each site.
+World Class Manufacturing is the continuous improvement system we use in our manufacturing sites.
+It’s implemented through a structured, step-by-step approach that engages employees and promotes positive behaviours.
+Using these company-wide foundations, sites develop tailored plans that drive continuous improvement based on their particular challenges.

-By taking this approach, we can create a solid and consolidated safety culture across all levels of our organisation.
-As a result, a fifth of our ‘mature’ (most advanced) sites have demonstrated a dramatic reduction in accidents of over 40% (measured as Total Recordable Accident Frequency over 2013–2017).
+WCM helps us create a strong, consolidated safety culture across all levels of our organisation.
+As a result, our ‘mature’ (most advanced) sites have demonstrated a dramatic reduction in accidents of 63% (measured as Total Recordable Accident Frequency Rate over 2013–2018).

 Our leadership team receives mandatory training on the importance of WCM, and we expect leaders to ‘walk the talk’.
-We remind our employees that we’re all responsible for making good choices when it comes to the safety of ourselves and others.
-That’s whether people work in a factory, an office or elsewhere.
-Our Make the Right Choice communications campaign underlined this message in 2017 with a renewed emphasis on the importance of individual decision-making.
+We remind our employees that we’re all responsible for making the right choices when it comes to the safety of ourselves and others, whether they work in a factory, in an office or elsewhere.
+Our Make the Right Choice communications campaign underlined this message in 2018 with a renewed emphasis on the importance of individual decision-making.

 Encouraging progress on process safety incidents